joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_fortitude_and_temperance/of_the_parts_of_temperance_in_general/prologue.md

 # Of The Parts Of Temperance, In General

 We must now consider the parts of temperance: we shall consider these same parts (1) in general; (2) each of them in particular.

-* Whether The Parts Of Temperance Are Rightly Assigned?